-- Our 2023 gender pay gap remains typical for the manufacturing sector. - For the occupations and roles that are most relevant to Senior's operations the median gender pay gap ranges from around 13% to 25%, dependant on seniority and job classification (based on ONS November 2023 data referenced above). - The proportion of male to female employees in Senior UK Ltd remains at 77%:23%, the same as 2022.
+- Our 2024 gender pay gap remains typical for the manufacturing sector. - Based on ONS October 24 data referenced above, for the occupations and roles that are most relevant to Senior's operations the median gender pay gap ranges from around 8% to 22%, dependant on seniority and job classification. - The proportion of male to female employees in Senior UK Ltd is 76%:24%, Previously it was 77%:23% therefore there is no significant change.
 This is not unusual in the manufacturing sector.
-Women tend to occupy support functions, for example, finance and HR, and semi-skilled operational roles. - The median is 11.90% and the mean gender pay gap is 10.44%.
-This is an improvement from 2022, however we are not complacent.
-We believe the improvement in the mean and median pay gap may have arisen as a result of the ongoing increase in headcount during 2023 as the business continued to recover post pandemic.
-In our autonomous business model, each operating business is responsible for managing pay and benefits and follow pay structures and process appropriate to their local market and skillsets.
-We have a robust approach to how we agree salary increases and the majority of our businesses have structured rates of pay for specific roles and skills.
-We have also supported employees during the cost-of-living crisis with additional allowances, as appropriate.
-The quartile pie charts also suggest we have increased the proportion of women in the upper and third quartile and believe this change in profile has helped to narrow the gap.
-The average hourly rate for women has increased, from 2022 which is encouraging and suggests they are better represented in higher paid roles although we still have a challenge attracting women into technical and engineering roles. - We are confident that the gender pay gap does not stem from paying men and women differently for the same or equivalent work.
+Women tend to occupy support functions, for example, finance and HR as well as in semi-skilled operational roles. - The median is 12.64% and the mean gender pay gap is 13.97%.
+This is a slightly increase in the pay gap from 2023 which was 11.90% and 10.44% respectively.
+This is disappointing, however we do not believe there is a systemic issue, rather a change in employee profile, for example an increase in the number of semi-skill women employed in a particular business to meet increased production levels.
+In our autonomous business model, each operating business is responsible for managing pay and benefits and follow pay structures and processes appropriate to their local market and skillsets.
+We have a robust approach to how we agree salary increases, including following union negotiations in some of our business.
+The majority of our businesses have structured rates of pay for specific roles and skills.
+The quartile pie charts also indicate we have increased the proportion of women in the lower quartile and decreased the number of women in the upper quartile which also demonstrates the change in profile which has lead to a slight increase in the pay gap.
+Men remain better represented in higher paid roles and we still have a challenge attracting women into technical and engineering roles. - We are confident that the gender pay gap does not stem from paying men and women differently for the same or equivalent work.
 Rather, the gap is the result of the roles that men and women occupy within the organisation and the salaries that those roles attract.